NIH-NCPI/locutus/README.md

 #### DELETE

-Remove the mappings currently associated with a given code from the table's shadow terminology.
+Soft delete the mappings currently associated with a given code from the table's shadow terminology.
+The mappings 'valid' field is set to 'false'.

 ### https://[APPURL]/api/Table/[id]/rename